Kristy Daniel, Ph.D.

 Issues in Irish Biodiversity and Conservation (BIO 4327/4237)

 Discipline-Based Educational Research Methods (BIO 7361A)

-I am a discipline-based education researcher focused on exploring biology learning.
-My primary research program has focused on studying college student learning associated with visual representations, in particular phylogenetic trees.
-As a side interest, I have also spent time working in service-learning and informal learning environments to measure participant engagement, interest, and science learning.
-My goal is to provide evidence to support ways of making science accessible to more people – through conceptual understanding, interest, engagement, and visual interpretation.
+Dr. Kristy Daniel is a discipline-based education researcher focused on exploring biology learning.
+Her primary research program explores issues with communicating science with visuals in effort to improve learning in both college classrooms and informal learning environments.
+Her goal is to provide evidence to support ways of making science accessible to more people – through conceptual understanding, interest, engagement, awareness, and visual interpretation.

 Boyce, C.J., Mishra, C., Halverson, K.L. & Thomas, A.K.
 (2014).
 Getting students OUTSIDE: Using technology as a way to stimulate engagement.
 Journal of Science Education and Technology, 23, 815-826.
 DOI: 10.1007/s10956-014-9514-8

 Siegel, M., Menon, D., Sinha, S., Promyod, N., Wissehr, C., & Halverson, K.L.
 (2014).
 Equitable written science assessments for English language learners: How scaffolding helps.
 Journal of Science Teacher Education, 25, 681-708.
 DOI 10.1007/s10972-014-9392-1

 McLaurin, D., Halverson, K.L., & Boyce, C.J.
 (2013).
 Using Manipulative Models to Develop Tree-Thinking.
 Biology International – The International Union of Biological Sciences (IUBS) l, 54, 108-121. http://www.iubs.org/fileadmin/user_upload/Biology-International/BI/BI_Numero_54.pdf